in

 Barry White was one of the most popular American singer-songwriters in the 70s, equipped with a powerful voice anyone will recognize.
-He’s won two Grammy awards, released multiple albums, and changed the world with his deep, rich voice and Billboard hot hits known around the world.
+He’s won two Grammy awards, released many albums, and changed the world with his deep, rich voice and Billboard hits known around the world.

 His years of success contributed to an extensive net worth, valuable property, and an incredible legacy.
 In this article, we’ll talk about Barry White’s net worth, how he gained his wealth, his life, and where he is buried, along with other facts you probably don’t know.